-Oman Client case studies
+Oman Client case studies in 2021

 A Saudi Arabian manufacturer of electrical submersible oil well pumps establishes an LLC company in Oman to bid for local contracts